besscampbell/bartenders-guide-to-the-galaxy/README.md

 # Bartender's Guide to the Galaxy

-#### "Team Week Project for Epicodus Coding School following the completion of Intro to Programming & Intermediate JavaScript, 12.03.2020"
+#### Team Week Project for Epicodus Coding School following the completion of Intro to Programming & Intermediate JavaScript, 12.03.2020

 #### By _**Jeff Chiu, Bess Campbell, Kevin Kirkley, Mandy Otero, Tawnee Harris, Svea Wade, and Danielle Thompson**_